fabianlee/docker-alpine-ssmtp/README.md

 Small Alpine image with 'ssmtp' SMTP client utility that can send email with optional attachment.

-One use case is for sending email within a CI/CI pipeline, such as gitlab.
+One use case is for sending email within a CI/CD pipeline, such as gitlab.

-## Run ssmtp mail client
+## Run ssmtp mail client from CLI

 ```
 # install build tool